Updated: Apr 23

 - Gordon Hempton, sound tracker

 When was the last time you dared to sit down at home in a comfortable chair, maybe with a cup of tea, just being, feeling and listening to the room for more than 10 minutes?
 The initial silence might be threateningly dense, almost physical at first.
-First you hear some sort of swoosh or hissing noise while you ears adjust to the subtle soundscapes of your home (assuming you are not being harassed by the lawn mower of your neighbours).
+First, you hear some sort of swoosh or hissing noise while your ears adjust to the subtle soundscapes of your home (assuming you are not being harassed by the lawn mower of your neighbours).
 Then the pressure on your ears declines and you start settling in your seat.
-Little by little you begin to discern the tiny raffling noises of your body against the fabric of your clothes and the chair, the creaking of wooden floors or tired bone joints, soft birdsong penetrating the thin window panes and maybe a birch branch gently clicking on the glass.
+Little by little, you begin to discern the tiny raffling noises of your body against the fabric of your clothes and the chair, the creaking of wooden floors or tired bone joints, soft birdsong penetrating the thin window panes and maybe a birch branch gently clicking on the glass.
 The curious sound of your eye lids closing your eyes and helping them to release the relentless need to assess and pierce through the world, giving space for the other magnificent senses of your body.

 Go on.
 Feel it all.
-Can it be there, with you?
+Can it be there… with you?

 What happens in this enormous space that opens up before me, when I retreat inside and do not project anymore?
 Can I bare the not-knowing?
 Can I bare the opportunities and the surprises which are about to reveal themselves?
 What can be more important than the integrity of now?

 It seems to me that Silence is the best of teachers and Patience is the most important of lessons.
 What can possibly rock your core, when you are blessed with patience and time more or less ceases to matter?